Prince Philip, Duke of Edinburgh

-Philip was born in Greece into the Greek and Danish royal families; his family was exiled from the country when he was eighteen months old.
-After being educated in France, Germany, and the United Kingdom, he joined the Royal Navy in 1939, when he was 18 years old.
-In July 1939, Philip began corresponding with the 13-year-old Princess Elizabeth, the elder daughter and heir presumptive of King George VI.
-During the Second World War, he served with distinction in the British Mediterranean and Pacific fleets.
+Philip was born in Greece into the Greek and Danish royal families.
+His family was exiled from the country when he was 18 months old.
+Educated in France, Germany, and the United Kingdom, he joined the Royal Navy in 1939 at the age of 18.
+In July 1939, he began corresponding with Princess Elizabeth, then aged 13, the elder daughter and heir presumptive of King George VI.
+During the Second World War, Philip served with distinction in the Mediterranean and Pacific fleets of the Royal Navy.

-In the summer of 1946, the King granted Philip permission to marry Elizabeth, then aged 20.
-Before the official announcement of their engagement in July 1947, Philip stopped using his Greek and Danish royal titles and styles, became a naturalised British subject, and adopted his maternal grandparents' surname Mountbatten.
-In November 1947, he married Elizabeth, was granted the style His Royal Highness and was created Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich.
-Philip left active military service when Elizabeth ascended the throne in 1952, having reached the rank of commander.
-In 1957, he was created a British prince.
-Philip had four children with Elizabeth: Charles, Anne, Andrew, and Edward.
+In the summer of 1946, King George VI granted Philip permission to marry Elizabeth, who was then 20.
+Prior to the official announcement of their engagement in July 1947, Philip renounced his Greek and Danish royal titles and styles, became a naturalised British subject, and adopted the surname Mountbatten from his maternal grandparents.
+In November 1947, he married Elizabeth, was granted the style "His Royal Highness", and was created Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich.
+They had four children: Charles, Anne, Andrew, and Edward.
+Following Elizabeth's accession to the throne in 1952, Philip left active naval service, having attained the rank of commander.
+In 1957, he was formally created a British prince.

-A sports enthusiast, Philip helped develop the equestrian event of carriage driving.
-He was patron, president, or member of over 780 organisations, including the World Wide Fund for Nature, and served as chairman of The Duke of Edinburgh's Award, a youth awards programme for people aged 14 to 24.
-Philip is the longest-lived male member of the British royal family.
-He retired from royal duties in 2017, aged 96, having completed 22,219 solo engagements and 5,493 speeches since 1952, and died two months before his 100th birthday at Windsor Castle.
+A keen sportsman, Philip played a significant role in the development of the equestrian discipline of carriage driving.
+He served as patron, president, or member of more than 780 organisations, including the World Wide Fund for Nature, and was chairman of The Duke of Edinburgh's Award, an international youth awards programme for people aged 14 to 24.
+Philip was the longest-lived male member of the British royal family.
+He retired from public duties in 2017 at the age of 96, having completed 22,219 solo engagements and delivered 5,493 speeches since 1952.
+He died at Windsor Castle in 2021, aged 99.